 Abeel A. Mangi MD

-Assistant Professor of Surgery (Section of Cardiac Surgery); Surgical Director, Center for Advanced Heart Failure, Mechanical Circulatory Support and Heart Transplantation
+Associate Professor of Surgery (Section of Cardiac Surgery); Surgical Director, Center for Advanced Heart Failure, Mechanical Circulatory Support and Heart Transplantation; Surgical Director, Trans-Catheter Therapies

 He specializes in complex and re-operative cardiac surgery, heart, heart-lung, and lung transplantation, ventricular assist devices, total artificial hearts, extracorporeal membrane oxygenation (ECMO), operations for heart failure, aortic and mitral valve repair and replacement, off-pump coronary bypass grafting, myectomy and the surgical treatment of hypertrophic cardiomyopathy, treatment of chronic pulmonary emboli, and ascending aortic and arch replacement.

-Dr. Mangi has performed more than 1,500 heart operations since 2005, and his accomplishments include pioneering one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation.
-At his prior hospital, he expanded cardiac surgery volume by 65%, performed 60% of all cardiac surgery, expanded lung transplant volume seven-fold and expanded the mechanical circulatory support 30-fold while at the same time dramatically decreasing length of stay, morbidity and mortality rates and improving quality in these programs.
+Dr. Mangi has performed over 2,000 heart operations.
+His accomplishments include pioneering one of the first uses of VA-ECMO in an awake, ambulating patient as a successful bridge to lung transplantation; recognizing the importance of surgical technique in avoiding LVAD failure; and investigating comparative cost-effectiveness of therapies for advanced heart failure.
+Under his leadership, volume of the transplant and mechanical circulatory support programs has quadrupled; while length of stay, morbidity and mortality have decreased, and quality has increased.

 Dr. Mangi earned his undergraduate and medical degrees from Brown University.
-After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School, he completed his residency in cardiac surgery at Columbia University.
-He was awarded a postdoctoral National Research Service Award fellowship, and won awards from the American Heart Association and the American College of Cardiology for ground-breaking stem cell research done at the Brigham & Women's Hospital and Harvard Medical School.
-He was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic.
+After completing his residency in general surgery at the Massachusetts General Hospital & Harvard Medical School, he was awarded a postdoctoral National Research Service Award fellowship, and won awards from the American Heart Association and the American College of Cardiology for ground-breaking stem cell research done at the Brigham & Women's Hospital and Harvard Medical School.
+He completed his fellowship in cardiac surgery at Columbia University and was then appointed as an Associate Staff Cardiac Surgeon at the Cleveland Clinic.

 Dr. Mangi has been invited to speak about his clinical experience and research findings at conferences and symposia worldwide.
 He is the author or co-author of numerous book chapters on subjects related to his specialty interests, including advances in cardiac intensive care, cardiac surgery, assist devices and treatment of heart failure.
 He has authored or co-authored seventy published studies and abstracts in peer-reviewed publications, including Circulation, Nature Medicine, The Journal of Thoracic and Cardiovascular Surgery, and The Annals of Thoracic Surgery among others.